Safeguarding

 Deputy Designated Safeguarding person is Mrs K Turnbull

-Safeguarding assistant is Miss L Smith
+Safeguarding assistant is Mrs K Stuart

 Designated Looked After Child person is Mrs T Bass